PjgZSK/learn/opengl/helloTriangle.md

     glGenBuffers(1, &VBO);
     ```
 * glBindBuffer
-    opengl has many types of buffer objects and the buffer type of vertex buffer object is GL_ARRAY_BUFFER.
+    OpenGL has many types of buffer objects and the buffer type of vertex buffer object is GL_ARRAY_BUFFER.
     we can bind the newly created buffer to the GL_ARRAY_BUFFER target with glBindBuffer function :
     ```
     glBindBuffer(GL_ARRAY_BUFFER, VBO);